 Without any further rambling, here are my Top Ten Tips for Better Travel Photography:

-You can see what equipment I use on this page: http://www.nomadicpursuits.com/my-gear/ but you don't need all that.
+You can see what equipment I use on this page: http://nomadicpursuits.com/awesome-stuff/ but you don't need all that.
 I shot for years with a fairly basic DSLR and a single 18-200mm lens, and it worked great!
+Now I shoot with a mirrorless camera, and it's awesome as well.

 2.)
 Bring a tripod.
 I know, a tripod is somewhat heavy and can be unwieldy at times.
 So what?
 Do you want serious photos, or do you want to travel light?
 I think that is the question.
 I do love to travel light, but whenever I am in a situation and need the stability that only a tripod can give me, I tend to forget about how much of a "hassle" it was to bring it along.
 And when you look back on the photos later, do you remember that it was a drag lugging around a tripod, or do you think "man that is a sweet shot"?